Australian Institute of Health and Welfare (2020) Safety and quality of health care., AIHW, Australian Government, accessed 19 January 2022

 Indicators of safety and quality in the Australian health care system are reported through the Australian Health Performance Framework (AHPF) (AIHW 2019a), MyHospitals (AIHW 2019b) and at a variety of other national, state and territory and local levels, including within individual services and clinical teams.

-One measure of safety is the rate of Staphylococcus aureus bloodstream (SAB) infections (AIHW 2020).
-In 2018–19 all jurisdictions had public hospital SAB rates below the national benchmark of 2.0 cases per 10,000 patient days (Figure 2).
+One measure of safety is the rate of Staphylococcus aureus bloodstream (SABSI) infections (AIHW 2021).
+In 2019–20 all jurisdictions had public hospital SABSI rates below the national benchmark of 2.0 cases per 10,000 patient days (Figure 2).

-This chart shows that there were 1,573 cases of SAB in 2018–19 in Australian public hospitals.
-New South Wales had the most SAB cases, 551, and Northern Territory had the least, 18 cases.
+This chart shows that there were 1,428 cases of SABSI in 2018–19 in Australian public hospitals.
+New South Wales had the most SABSI cases, 506, and Northern Territory and Australian Capital Territory had the least, 32 cases each

 Figure 2 data table (137KB XLSX)